 - Near the end of the meeting, the Toastmaster will ask you to provide a report on all speakers and the number of “infractions” committed.

 - Provide a count of the exact number of “crutch” or “pause-fillers” used by anyone who speaks during the meeting.

 - If there is a specific word used by any one member, note these tendencies for the benefit of the speaker.
 For instance, if a member uses the filler word “ah” much more frequently than other words, make sure the speaker is aware of this habit so it can be corrected.

 - If a member spoke during the meeting without using a pause-filler, make sure to note his/her achievement in your summation.

 - Your report should be 1-2min in length; brevity is vital to well-run meetings.

 Purpose: To provide a verbal evaluation of a speech during the meeting.
-You are also responsible for providing a written evaluation to the speaker.
+You are also responsible for providing a written evaluation to the speaker, should the speaker come prepared with an evaluation form.
 Your goal is to help the member become more confident and effective in speaking.